 Overview

-DreamCompute is DreamHost’s cloud computing service that provides scalable compute resources for developers and entrepreneurs.
-DreamCompute is based on OpenStack and designed for scalability, resiliency, and security.
+DreamCompute is DreamHost's cloud computing service that provides scalable compute resources for developers and entrepreneurs.
+DreamCompute is based on OpenStack and is designed for scalability, resiliency, and security.

 OpenStack